Monday, September 22, 2025

 Be Vigilant About Scam Calls

-To ease your mind, you can also call or text your family members directly to make sure they’re not in trouble.
+your family members directly to make sure they’re not in trouble.

 More Tips to Help You Avoid Being Scammed

-One of the best deterrents against scam artists is awareness.
-Check out FCC consumer guides on spoofed caller ID and illegal robocalls, with additional tips and web resources for call-blocking apps and services.
+artists is awareness.
+Check out FCC consumer guides on spoofed caller ID and illegal robocalls, with additional tips and web resources for call-blocking apps and

 You can also check out consumer awareness articles about scams targeting older Americans on the Better Business Bureau website, or find out about scams near where you live using the AARP Fraud Watch Network Scam-Tracking Map.